Links on Android Authority may earn us a commission. Learn more.

 Microsoft To-Do is Microsoft’s to do list app.
 It works cross-platform with Windows devices.
 Some other features include collaboration features so you can share tasks with family, friends, and coworkers.
 You also get recurring tasks, reminders, and some more granular features like notes and subtasks.
 It’s a perfectly good reminder app, and it’s usable on your windows PC or laptop.
 That makes it a good candidate for people on a budget who still want all of the features and cross-platform support with their Windows PC.

 See also: The best water reminder apps for Android

 Price: Free / $27.99 per year

-TickTick is an up and coming to do list app.
-It has a lot of features, including reminders, recurring tasks, widgets, various customization options, and even a calendar.
+TickTick is an up-and-coming to-do list app.
+It has many features, including reminders, recurring tasks, widgets, various customization options, and even a calendar.
 TickTick rounds out the experience with Material Design, syncing between devices, collaboration with other TickTick users, and more.
 It works great for a variety of situations.
 However, it works best in a household or work environment where multiple people use the same app.
 The free version is more than good enough for personal use.
-The pro version runs for $27.99 per year and it’s mostly for businesses.
+The pro version runs for $27.99 per year, and it’s mostly for businesses.